Prince Albert Victor, Duke of Clarence and Avondale: Fictional portrayals

-The conspiracy theories surrounding Albert Victor have led to his portrayal in film as somehow responsible for or involved in the Jack the Ripper murders.
-Bob Clark's Sherlock Holmes mystery Murder by Decree was released in 1979 with "Duke of Clarence (Eddy)" played by Robin Marchal.
-Jack the Ripper was released in 1988 with Marc Culwick as Prince Albert Victor.
-Samuel West played "Prince Eddy" in The Ripper (1997), having previously played Albert Victor as a child in the 1975 TV miniseries Edward the Seventh.
-Albert Victor was portrayed at older ages in Edward the Seventh by, successively, Jerome Watts and Charles Dance.
+The conspiracy theories surrounding Albert Victor have led to his portrayal in film as being involved in the Jack the Ripper murders.
+Bob Clark's Sherlock Holmes mystery Murder by Decree (1979) featured "Duke of Clarence (Eddy)" played by Robin Marchal.
+Jack the Ripper (1988) included Marc Culwick as Albert Victor.
+Samuel West played "Prince Eddy" in The Ripper (1997), having previously portrayed Albert Victor as a child in the 1975 TV miniseries Edward the Seventh.
+In that series, he was portrayed at older ages by Jerome Watts and Charles Dance.

-From 1989 to 1998 Alan Moore and Eddie Campbell published the graphic novel From Hell in serialized form, which is based on Stephen Knight's theory.
-It was adapted into a 2001 film of the same name by the Hughes brothers.
-Mark Dexter portrayed both "Prince Edward" and "Albert Sickert".
-The story, based largely on the same sources as Murder by Decree, is also the basis for the play Force and Hypocrisy by Doug Lucie.
-He also appears as a major but offstage character in the 2023 The Flea, based on the Cleveland Street scandal.
+From 1989 to 1998, Alan Moore and Eddie Campbell published the graphic novel From Hell in serialised form, based on Stephen Knight's theory.
+It was adapted into a 2001 film of the same name by the Hughes brothers, with Mark Dexter portraying both "Prince Edward" and "Albert Sickert".
+The story, drawing on many of the same sources as Murder by Decree, also inspired the play Force and Hypocrisy by Doug Lucie.
+Albert Victor also appears as a major but offstage character in The Flea (2023), based on the Cleveland Street scandal.